Aaron-RN/ROR-GDT-Assessment/README.md

 ## POST /musicians

-Once the POST request has successfully gone through an array of all musicians currently in the database will be returned
+Once the POST request has successfully gone through, an array of all musicians currently in the database will be returned

 Query string parameters accepted: